plumbblake/trevordmiller-website/pages/blog/test-behavior/index.md

-_Some examples of how you can test what your code should do instead of how it does it._

 ## Suggestion: test behavior, not implementation

 Tests are one of the most important parts of a codebase.
 They can catch many bugs before they are released.
 They can ensure your programs work as expected.